Clever-ISA/Clever-ISA/specs/Main.md

 Instructions:
 - 0x0 (jmp): Unconditional normal branch.
 - 0x1 (call): Direct call, pushing the ip of the next instruction to the stack.
 - 0x2 (fcall): Direct call, storing the ip of the next instruction in r14.
+Does not synchronize instruction stream with memory.
 - 0x3 (ret): pops an 8-byte value from from the stack and branches to that address.
 - 0x4 (scall): Supervisor Call (See (Supervisor Call)[#Supervisor-Call])
 - 0x5 (int): Raises the software interrupt `iiii` (See (Software Interrupts)[#Software-Interrupts])
 - 0x8 (ijmp): Indirect normal branch to the destination.
+    - 0x8 with h=0xe (fret): Fast Procedure Call Return.
+Does not synchronize instruction stream with memory.
+    - 0x8 with h=0xf (ifjmp): Indirect Fast Jump.
+Does not synchronize instruction stream with memory.
 - 0x9 (icall): Indirect call to the destination, pushing the ip of the next instruction to the stack.
 - 0xA (ifcall): Indirect fast call to the address in r15, storing the ip of the next instruction in r14.
+Does not synchronize instruction stream with memory.
+- 0xB (jmpsf): Jump and Set flags.
+Reads r0 and stores the result in `flags`.
+Does not modify any reserved bits or supervisor bits in program mode, but may set `flags.XM` if clear.
+- 0xC (callsf): Call procedure and set flags.
+If v is set in `h`, then pushes `flags` before `ip`.
+Then loads `flags` with the value in `r0.
+Does not modify any reserved bits or supervisor bits in program mode, but may set `flags.XM` if clear.
+- 0xD (retrsf): Return from procedure and restore `flags`. pops an 8-byte value from the stack and returns to that address.
+Prior to returning, also pops `flags`.
+Does not modify any reserved bits or supervisor bits in program mode, but may set `flags.XM` if clear.

 ##### Supervisor calls